 - Community Development: Through St Teresa’s Gardens Residents Development Group

 - Community Events are held several times per year.
 Some events aim to provide information on regeneration and related activities, others are fun events for adults and children, which help maintain community spirit

-- Sustainability: Targeted Responses at Youth.
-The coordinator sits on the steering committee of this intensive Youth Outreach and Bridging project, more information can be found on www.tryproject.ie website
+- Sustainability: TRY (Targeted Responses with Youth).
+The Regeneration Board continues to support this important and innovative Youth Outreach and Bridging project, more information can be found on www.tryproject.ie website

 - Children and Young People: Regeneration Board continues to support children and young people by running a summer camp for both primary and secondary-school-aged children.
 It is hoped that covid restrictions will allow these camps to go ahead again in August 2021

 - Arts and Culture: The Regeneration Board supports and collects photographic, oral and written history of St. Teresa’s Gardens and the surrounding area, as well as other art work such as murals